 In addition to the "Subjects Taken" section, you will need to upload a pdf copy of your transcripts with your application.

 Yes, because of the new online procedure for evaluating applications, it is necessary for us to have consistent information online for each applicant.

 Yes, you should list them.

 No. there is only one admission process.
 When your submit your application please choose your final degree objective.
-You do not have to have a Masters degree before being accepting into our Ph.D. program.
+You do not have to have a Master's degree before being accepted into our Ph.D. program.

 No, we will not admit an applicant who already holds a PhD degree.